-Due to KommuneKredit's role as one of Denmark's largest credit institution specialising in the financing of Danish municipalities, it is susceptible to politically and socially motivated decisions that could affect its financial profile.
-Its borrowers are exposed to the challenges of providing services to an aging population leading to increasing dependency ratios.
-Over time, these challenges can add pressure on municipalities' finances, even though the sector's institutional framework overlying KommuneKredit's clients help manage these risks.
-The framework includes municipalities constitutional right to set local level tax rates independently, an equalisation mechanism supporting financially weaker municipalities, and the joint guarantee where member organisations are responsible for each other's commitments in proportion to their population figures.
-Overall, we consider the issuer to have a moderate exposure to Social risk.
+Because of KommuneKredit's role as one of Denmark's largest credit institutions specialising in the financing of Danish municipalities, it is susceptible to politically and socially motivated decisions, which could affect its financial profile.
+Its borrowers are exposed to the challenges of providing services to an ageing population, leading to increasing dependency ratios.
+Over time, these challenges can add pressure on municipalities' finances, although the sector's institutional framework overlying KommuneKredit's clients help manage these risks.
+The framework includes municipalities' constitutional right to set local level tax rates independently, an equalisation mechanism supporting financially weaker municipalities, and the joint guarantee, where each member is responsible for others' commitments in proportion to their individual commitment to KommuneKredit.
+Overall, the issuer has moderate exposure to social risks.

-We also regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+We also regard the pandemic as a social risk under our environmental, social and governance (ESG) framework, given the substantial implications for public health and safety.
 Other social risks in terms of customer relations or changes in consumer preferences, which are generally relevant for the banking industry, are less important for KommuneKredit, given that the institution does not engage in retail activities.
-See our Social risks Social heatmap for further information.
+See our Social risks heat map for further information.

-Governance is highly relevant to KommuneKredit's creditworthiness.
+Governance is highly relevant for KommuneKredit's creditworthiness.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.
 We do not have any particular concern around KommuneKredit's corporate governance, which is regulated by law and influenced by its public ownership structure.